commonmark/commonmark-spec/narrative.md

-CommonMark is a [specification of Markdown syntax](http://jgm.github.io/stmd/spec.html), together with BSD3-licensed implementations (`stmd`) in C and JavaScript.
+CommonMark is a [specification of Markdown syntax](http://jgm.github.io/stmd/spec.html), together with BSD3-licensed implementations (`cmark`) in C and JavaScript.
 The source for the spec and the two implementations can be found in [this repository](http://github.com/jgm/stmd).

-The C implementation provides both a library and a standalone program `stmd` that converts Markdown to HTML.
+The C implementation provides both a library and a standalone program `cmark` that converts Markdown to HTML.
 It is written in standard C99 and has no library dependencies.

 The JavaScript implementation is a single JavaScript file, with no dependencies.
 [Try it now!](http://jgm.github.io/stmd/js/)